iclighthouse/DRC_standards/DRC202/dev-guide.md

     **Step 1**.
 Get the bucket canister-id where the transaction record is stored by querying DRC202Proxy

-    Specify the token canister-id and the txid of the transaction record, call `DRC202Proxy.bucket()` method to query the bucket canister-id where the record is stored, if it returns `null`, it means the record does not exist.
+    Specify the token canister-id and the txid of the transaction record, call `DRC202Proxy.bucket()` or `DRC202Proxy.bucketByIndex()` method to query the bucket canister-id where the record is stored, if it returns `null`, it means the record does not exist.
-    Note: Due to the use of BloomFilter technology, there is a very small probability (about 1‰) that the record does not exist in the returned bucket, which requires you to continue calling the `DRC202Proxy.bucket()` method using the `_step` parameter + 1.
+    Note: Due to the use of BloomFilter technology, there is a very small probability (about 1‰) that the record does not exist in the returned bucket, which requires you to continue calling the `DRC202Proxy.bucket()` or `DRC202Proxy.bucketByIndex()` method using the `_step` parameter + 1.
 If `null` is returned it means the record must not exist.

     **Step 2**.
 Query the transaction record via DRC202Bucket

-    1) If the token uses the DRC202 TxnRecord type, call the `DRC202Bucket.txn()` or `DRC202Bucket.txnHistory()` method to look up the record based on the Bucket canister-id obtained in the previous step.
+    1) If the token uses the DRC202 TxnRecord type, call the `DRC202Bucket.txn()`, `DRC202Bucket.txnHistory()` or `DRC202Bucket.txnByIndex()` method to look up the record based on the Bucket canister-id obtained in the previous step.
 If `null` is returned, there is a very small chance that the record exists in another bucket and you can let the `_step` parameter +1 and continue back to the previous step for the operation.

     2) If the token uses a custom type for records, call the `DRC202Bucket.txnBytes()` or `DRC202Bucket.txnBytesHistory()` method to look up the record based on the Bucket canister-id obtained in the previous step.
 If `null` is returned, there is a very small chance that the record exists in another bucket, and you can let the `_step` parameter + 1 and continue back to the previous step for the operation.